Multivariate Quadratic Transformations and the Interpolation Kernel: The kernel as symmetric function

+(The corresponding evaluation, a limit of \eqref{eq:ell_Selberg_eval}, was first shown by Gustafson in \cite{GustafsonRA:1990}, but for our purposes the fact that the corresponding orthogonal polynomials (introduced by Koornwinder in \cite{KoornwinderTH:1992}) are well-behaved is crucial.)
+That is, we want a linear functional $I_K(;q,t,T;t_0,t_1,t_2,t_3)$ such that for otherwise generic parameters and any symmetric function $f$,

-where $I^{(n)}_K$ denotes the normalized $n$-dimensional Koornwinder integral.
+where $I^{(n)}_K$ denotes the $n$-dimensional Koornwinder integral, normalized to have integral~1.
 That is, for any symmetric Laurent polynomial $g$,

 Such integrals were already considered in \cite{bcpoly}; we will, however, need some slightly better control over the poles.
-The key idea of the consruction in \cite{bcpoly} is that the normalized integral of a symmetric Laurent polynomial against the Koornwinder density can be computed by expanding the polynomial in the corresponding orthogonal poynomials and taking the constant term.
+The key idea of the construction in \cite{bcpoly} is that the normalized integral of a~symmetric Laurent polynomial against the Koornwinder density can be computed by expan\-ding the polynomial in the corresponding orthogonal polynomials and taking the constant term.
 This extends immediately to symmetric functions using the symmetric function analogues of the Koornwinder polynomials.

 To control the poles, it will be useful to take a slightly different approach.
 Rather than take as the basic identity the fact that $K_\lambda$ integrates to $\delta_{\lambda 0}$, we use the analogue of Kadell's lemma, which here gives a formula for the integral of a suitable interpolation polynomial against the Koornwinder density.
-Thus (where $I_K$ denotes the ``virtual Koornwinder integral'' of \cite{bcpoly}) we have
+Thus (where $I_K$ denotes the ``virtual Koornwinder integral'' of~\cite{bcpoly}) we have

 In particular, we can compute the virtual Koornwinder integral of a given symmetric function by expanding it in lifted interpolation polynomials and specializing as above.
 Now, $\tilde{P}^*_\lambda$ is monic, and